-16.12.
-DEFINITIONS
+12. DEFINITIONS

-- Board Any board, committee or commission, permanent or special, established by the Town or the Selectmen under New Hampshire law. - Complainant A resident of the Town of Allenstown who has submitted a petition to the Ethics Committee Board of Selectmen requesting an inquiry or alleging a violation of the Code of Ethics. - Conflict of Interest A situation, circumstance, or financial interest, which has the potential to cause a private or personal interest to interfere with, the proper exercise of a public duty. - Employee A person who is paid by the Town of Allenstown for his/her services, but who is not an independent contractor. - Family Any person who is related to the employee or official, whether elected, appointed or hired of the Town of Allenstown in one of the following ways: spouse, parent, grandparent, child, grandchild, sibling, or similar relation to the individual's spouse.
-This includes all persons who are members of the same household as the Official, board member or employee of the Town of Allenstown in question, regardless of whether they are related by blood or marriage. - Interest Any legal or equitable right, share, or claim, whether or not subject to an encumbrance or a condition, which is owned or held, in whole or in part, jointly or severally, including but without limitation, a right, share or a claim to land. - Official Any elected or appointed officer, board member, or agent of the Town of Allenstown - Principals Those people who are the subject of the action or application, which is before the Board.
+- Board Any board, committee or commission, permanent or special, established by the Town or the Selectmen under New Hampshire law. - Complainant A resident of the Town of Allenstown who has submitted a petition to the Board of Selectmen requesting an inquiry or alleging a violation of the Code of Ethics. - Conflict of Interest A situation, circumstance, or financial interest, which has the potential to cause a private or personal interest to interfere with, the proper exercise of a public duty. - Employee A person who is paid by the Town of Allenstown for his/her services, but who is not an independent contractor. - Family Any person who is related to the employee or official, whether elected, appointed or hired of the Town of Allenstown in one of the following ways: spouse, parent, grandparent, child, grandchild, sibling, or similar relation to the individual's spouse.
+This includes all persons who are members of the same household as the Official, board member or employee of the Town of Allenstown in question, regardless of whether they are related by blood or marriage. - Interest Any legal or equitable right, share, or claim, whether or not subject to an encumbrance or a condition, which is owned or held, in whole or in part, jointly or severally, including but without limitation, a right, share or a claim to land. - Official Any elected or appointed officer, board member, or agent of the Town of Allenstown - Principals Those people who are the subject of the action or application, which is before the Board. - Quasi-Judicial Action Any action where the board, commission or committee has a duty to notify the potential parties, hear the parties, and can only decide after weighing and considering such evidence and arguments as the parties choose to lay before them.

+13. EXCLUSIONS

-1 Respondent employees or official, whether elected, appointed or hired named in a 2 petition submitted to the Ethics Committee as an inquiry or alleging a violation of the 3 Code of Ethics 4 5 Quasi-Judicial Action - Any action where the board, commission or committee has a 6 duty to notify the potential parties, hear the parties, and can only decide after 7 weighing and considering such evidence and arguments as the parties choose to lay 8 before them.
-9 10 17.13.
-EXCLUSIONS 11 12 The provisions of the Code of Ethics shall not be interpreted so as to bar: 13 Employees and officials, whether elected, appointed or hired who are residents of the 14 Town of Allenstown from fully participating in any Town Meeting.
-15 16 B. Acceptance of donations for the expressed purpose of financing a political campaign 17 provided such contributions are reported in accordance with all local, state and 18 federal laws that pertain to such donations.
-19 20 C. Participation in a matter that relates to a person or business from which an employee 21 or official, whether elected, appointed or hired has merely purchased goods or 22 services, if the individual in question has no other conflict of interest relating to that person or business.
-23 24 25 D. Police officers, fire fighters, and other emergency personnel from acting in the course of their official capacities when responding to emergencies in accordance with the 26 27 rules and regulations of their departments; and 28 29 E. Supervisors of Town employees from appropriately carrying out personnel policies.
-30 31 18.
-AMENDMENT 32 33 This document may, from time to time, be amended by a majority vote of the Board of Selectmen, at a regularly scheduled Selectmen's meeting.
-34 35 36 19.14.
-ADOPTION 37 38 Adopted by the Board of Selectmen 39 Date 40
+The provisions of the Code of Ethics shall not be interpreted so as to bar:

+- A. Employees and officials, whether elected, appointed or hired who are residents of the Town of Allenstown from fully participating in any Town Meeting. - B. Acceptance of donations for the expressed purpose of financing a political campaign provided such contributions are reported in accordance with all local, state and federal laws that pertain to such donations. - C. Participation in a matter that relates to a person or business from which an employee or official, whether elected, appointed or hired has merely purchased goods or services, if the individual in question has no other conflict of interest relating to that person or business. - D. Police officers, fire fighters, and other emergency personnel from acting in the course of their official capacities when responding to emergencies in accordance with the rules and regulations of their departments; and - E. Supervisors of Town employees from appropriately carrying out personnel policies.

+14. ADOPTION